wwarthen/RomWBW/CONTRIBUTING.md

 	LD	A,0+(5+5)	; Load A with the value 10
 ```

-- The RomWBW documewntation in the Doc directory is generated with a
+- The RomWBW documentation in the Doc directory is generated with a
   process outside of the normal build process.
 To update documentation,
   please update the .md files in Source/Doc.
 Those are the Markdown
   source files for the documentation.
 The PDF files will be updated